-Those crowds adored Ramos’ frothy cocktail.
+New Orleans locals adored Ramos’ frothy cocktail.
 In fact, some likened the drink to lemon meringue pie.
 The Roosevelt Hotel bought the rights to the drink in 1935 and it’s currently a signature cocktail in the hotel’s The Sazerac Bar.
 However, for better or worse, bartenders at the hotel bar and around New Orleans have slightly smaller shoulders since they no longer shake Ramos Gin Fizz cocktails for a full 12 minutes.

 The Ramos Gin Fizz cocktail bucks the classic cocktail playbook with an ingredient list that exceeds five items.
 These is the full list of ingredients you need to craft the classic New Orleans cocktail at home: